Adult ADHD: A Guide to Symptoms, Signs, and Treatments

-Several types of non-stimulants are used to treat ADHD.
+Several types of non-stimulants (considered second-line treatments) are used to treat ADHD.

-Other non-stimulant medications are used “off-label” to address ADHD symptoms.
-These include clonidine for ADHD, Wellbutrin for ADHD, and some other antidepressants, blood pressure medications, or wakefulness-promoting medications.
+- Other non-stimulant medications are used “off-label” to address ADHD symptoms.
+These include clonidine for ADHD, Wellbutrin for ADHD, blood pressure medications, or wakefulness-promoting medications.
 Physicians turn to these medications when other ADHD treatment is not effective because they have similar mechanisms of action in the body as some ADHD medications.

 Most adults experience symptom reduction with ADHD medication, but many continue to struggle with work, day-to-day responsibilities, or low self-esteem due to a lifetime with attention deficit disorder.
 ADHD medication can regulate the brain neurologically.
 Psychotherapy or professional guidance can organize and motivate adults with ADHD to address specific challenges through conditioning.
-Common therapies for ADHD include:
+Common ones include:

-These therapies, combined with education about ADHD, can help adults recognize the places where ADD symptoms are causing difficulty in their lives.
-Then, create a step-by-step plan to change the negative habit or behavior.
+These therapies and interventions, combined with education about ADHD, can help adults recognize the places where ADD symptoms are causing difficulty in their lives and work to change negative patterns

 Environmental factors play a big role in the severity of ADHD symptoms in adults.
 Adults with ADHD can positively impact their symptoms by modifying lifestyle factors like:

 - Sleep: Sleep problems are common among adults with ADHD.
 Adequate rest — 7 to 9 hours of sleep each night — has a positive effect on the ADHD brain and functioning, and can help with symptom management.26

 - Exercise: Studies show that exercise has a positive impact on ADHD brains and can help with reducing symptoms.27 28 Mindfulness and meditation activities can also help with symptom regulation.29